Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 You can read the summary of Ray Dalio's principles book but ultimately principles are unique to each person.

 ---
 Please let me know on [Twitter](https://twitter.com/Neats29) which of these you found useful and if you have come across others that you think should be on this list.
+To see the second part of this series click [here](/figuring-life-out-p1).